MohaimenH/python-practice/README.md

 August 21 - Started Chapter 5.

 September 1 - Finished Chapter 5, took a longer time due to preparing for the upcoming semester.
+Started Chapter 6 as well.